 First of all, let’s go over what exactly this phenomenon is and why it happens.

-At around the age of four months, a baby’s sleep pattern changes.
-This can happen as early as three months or as late as five months.
+At around the age of 6 months, a baby’s sleep pattern changes.
+This can occur as early as three months or as late as six months.
 Premature babies will be age adjusted according to their due date.

-At this time, a permanent change occurs in your baby’s brain.
-And that change means that your sweet child moves from sleeping in deep sleep most of the time to cycling back and forth between deep sleep and light sleep.
+According to the National Sleep Foundation, a change in REM sleep cycles occurs.
+This change means that your sweet child goes from sleeping in deep sleep most of the time to cycling back and forth between deep sleep and light sleep.

-Even though it’s a normal milestone all baby’s go through, what you end up experiencing is a period of transition.
-Transition means change.
-And babies generally don’t like change.
+Even though it’s a normal milestone that all babies go through, what you end up experiencing is a period of transition.
+Transition means change, and babies generally don’t like change.

 To sleep deeply, lightly, or not at all

 As a baby’s brain matures, they begin to cycle between deep and light sleep.
 At one time, you passed your sleeping doll from one set of arms to another without fear.
-Your newborn quickly and easily entered into deep sleep and it was easy for them to remain asleep.
+Your newborn quickly and easily entered deep sleep, and it was easy for them to remain asleep.

-And that is the real issue here.
-Your job is to help your baby learn how to fall back asleep when they wake during a light sleep cycle.
+That is the real issue here.
+Your job is to help your baby learn how to fall back asleep when he or she wakes during a light sleep cycle.
 Try explaining that to a four month old!